 Emergency Dental Treatments

-All of these conditions may potentially result in a dental emergency, which is encouraged for immediate treatment to restore oral health and comfort.
+Each of the below-described conditions may potentially result in a dental emergency, which is encouraged for immediate treatment to restore oral health and comfort.
 Leaving emergency dental conditions untreated may raise the risk of oral infection and dental trauma, which in the long run can be detrimental to health and become costlier the longer it is left untreated.

 Dental trauma can be a result of an accident, sports injury, or assault and can result in chipped or broken tooth/teeth, lost, dislodged, or extruded tooth.
 An emergency dentist appointment is needed in any of those cases.
-Our 24-hour dentist can use a variety of techniques to help treat pain, infections, and discomfort.
+Our 24-hour dentist can use various techniques to help treat pain, infections, and discomfort.

 Kids dental trauma

 An immediate reaction is needed if your kid suffers from dental trauma.
 The emergency dentist appointment will help determine the best course of action to address the dental issue your child is experiencing.
 Treating children’s teeth problems promptly ensures the kid’s proper oral health and jaw development.

 Teeth can crack or break due to trauma or excessive wear.
 If you leave a damaged tooth untreated, you risk inflammation of the roots and gums around the tooth, which can further result in tooth loss.
 A cracked or broken tooth can easily be fixed by bonding or composite veneers if the damage is more prominent.

 Dental avulsion occurs when a tooth is knocked out.
 In a situation like this, it is best to try and find the knocked-out tooth and keep it for dental re-insertion as soon as possible.
 If an avulsed tooth cannot be saved, an artificial tooth replacement, such as a crown or bridge, may be used to restore dental structure and function.